sourcebots/docs/content/api/power-board.md

 main_board = r.power_board
 ```

-As there is only one power board, it cannot be accessed from a list like motor boards can.

 ## Power outputs
 The power board's six outputs can be turned on and off using the `power_on` and `power_off` functions respectively.